shiyujiucsb/course-specific-scripts/README.md

 If you have anything that you would like to be added to the repository, feel free to [fork](https://help.github.com/articles/fork-a-repo/)  and then submit a [pull request](https://help.github.com/articles/about-pull-requests/).

+Simply create a folder for your course and add scripts to it.
+If you want a private repository for your course, let me know.